Rutledge sues Fort Smith home health aide over exploitation of seniors

 "Ms. Weems abused the trust of seniors and their families, stealing thousands of dollars from Arkansans," Rutledge said.

-Rutledge is seeking restitution for the consumers harmed by Weems, with civil penalties up to $10,000 per violation, an injunction, and other costs and fees incurred by the state in resolving this matter.
+Rutledge seeks restitution for the consumers harmed by Weems, with civil penalties up to $10,000 per violation, an injunction, and other costs and fees incurred by the state in resolving this matter.